 BMX freestyle biking at Wasatch Academy is a unique opportunity, as Wasatch Academy has their very own private skate park.
-Our skate/BMX park is a concrete transition park.
-It has a drop in, 3 bowls, and several slide rails to name just a few of the features.
+Our skate/BMX park is a concrete transition park with a drop in, three bowls, and several slide rails to name just a few of the features.

 Girls and boys enjoy the challenge of choreographing and performing dances and cheers that support our teams.
 The roles and responsibilities of a Wasatch Academy Cheerleader are:

 Wasatch Academy, located in Mount Pleasant, Utah, is situated near many excellent hiking locations.
 It’s truly the perfect location for an outdoor adventure high school in Utah.
 A year-round hiking class is offered as part of our daily afternoon class offerings, during which students explore the mountains, hills, and canyons surrounding our valley.
-This class offers a great opportunity to unplug for an hour each day.
+This class provides an excellent opportunity to unplug for an hour each day.
 In addition, students can participate each weekend in an outdoor trip that includes overnight camping trips and hiking in some of Utah’s national and state parks.

 At MUN, students step into the shoes of ambassadors of countries that are members of the UN, from Argentina to Zimbabwe.
 The students, better known as “delegates,” debate current issues on the organization’s vast agenda.
 They prepare draft resolutions, plot strategy, negotiate with supporters and adversaries, resolve conflicts, and navigate the UN’s rules of procedure – all in the interest of resolving problems that affect the world.

 The objective of music at Wasatch Academy is to introduce students to musical ideas and concepts they will need in order to become strong musicians.
-Finding their own musical interests, Wasatch Academy’s music program provides a platform for students to take higher level theory classes or performance classes, if they desire.
+Wasatch Academy’s music program provides a platform for students to take higher level theory classes or performance classes if they desire.
 Major topics include sound, scales, key signatures, rhythm, time signatures, chords, and dictation.
 Various projects, tests, quizzes, and presentations are utilized in order to help students explore their own musical interests.